Church for Ottoman Sultans – Hagia Eirene

 MUSEUM WITHIN A MUSEUM

-I visited Hagia Eirene in 2109 and paid 30 Turkish liras for the ticket.
-So, photos in this post are from that visit although, I believe, nothing has changed inside since than.
-As a matter of fact, everything is probably the same as it was for the past nearly 1500 years.
+I visited Hagia Eirene in 2019 and paid 30 Turkish liras for the ticket.
+The photos in this post are from that visit and, I believe, nothing significant has changed inside since then.
+In fact, much of it has likely remained the same for nearly 1500 years.

 Corridor in Hagia Eirene